 Recycling Companies and Drop Boxes

-- H&M accepts any any brand, any condition – even odd socks, worn-out T-shirts and old sheets.
+- H&M accepts any brand, any condition – even odd socks, worn-out T-shirts, and old sheets.

 - Nike’s Regrind program grinds old shoes into sports courts and tracks.

 - The Bra Recyclers‘ mission is to ignite a ‘Bravolution’ to divert bras from landfills.
 Mail-in or drop off items at designated locations.

 - Knickey underwear brand will recycle your old underwear.
 Simply mail your unwanted undies using their downloaded shipping label and they’ll add a free pair of their organic underwear with your next order.

 Council for Textile Recycling.
 A non-profit devoted to raising awareness about clothes recycling.
 It includes a directory of clothing donations and recycling centers.